xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

    - Go to Jobs page
    - Click "📄 Invoice" on any job
    - Click "🖨️ Print Invoice"
+   - A new window will open with just the invoice
+   - Print dialog will appear automatically
-   - **In the print dialog, uncheck "Headers and footers"** (important!)
+   - **In the print dialog, uncheck "Headers and footers"** (optional, but recommended)
-   - Print should now show clean invoice without page title/date
+   - Print should now show clean invoice without any page title/date

 3. **Run Database Migration** (if not done yet):
    - Go to Supabase Dashboard